 - Place potatoes, onion, celery, water, 2 teaspoons salt, and pepper in a large saucepan over medium heat.
 Bring to a boil, then reduce to a simmer, cover, and cook for 25 minutes.

 - Meanwhile, cook the bacon in a skillet or in the oven (400° for 20–25 minutes) until crisp.
 Drain and crumble.

-- After the potato mixture has cooked for for 25 minutes, transfer the mixture to a blender and blend until smooth.
+- After the potato mixture has cooked for for 25 minutes, transfer the mixture (including the water) to a blender and blend until smooth.
 Take care to leave a vent in the top of the blender when blending so the steam can escape.
 Alternatively, you can push the mixture through a coarse sieve.

 - Transfer the mixture back to the saucepan, and add the milk.
 Heat until warm.
 Taste and add additional salt as necessary.